Malinka0-0/door-alarm/README.md

 * Steps to configure telegram
 * Finale settings
 ## Step 1 :Сonnecting components
+---
-Connect the components to the controller ESP8266 like on the connection diagram.
+Connect the components to the controller ESP8266 like on the [connection diagram](https://github.com/Malinka0-0/door-alarm/blob/main/%D1%81%D1%85%D0%B5%D0%BC%D0%B0.png). <br>
 Make sure the connection is reliable.
 ## Step 2 :Install and configurate Arduino IDE
+---
-1. Install Arduino IDE 2.0.4 or another version.
+1. Install [Arduino IDE 2.0.4](https://www.arduino.cc/en/software) or another version.
 2. Configure Arduino IDE to work with ESP8266
-Open the Arduino IDE app
+3. Open the Arduino IDE app
 Setting up Arduino :
--  File -> Preferences -> Additional boards manager URLs:-> https://arduino.esp8266.com/stable/package_esp8266com_index.json
+-  File -> Preferences -> Additional boards manager URLs:-> copy and paste (https://arduino.esp8266.com/stable/package_esp8266com_index.json)
 -  Tools -> Board -> Boards Manager -> esp8266 -> esp8266 by ESP8266 Community
 -  Tools -> Board -> esp8266 -> NodeMCU 1.0(ESP-12E Module);

-To check that everything is fine, connect the ESP8266 to the computer  and open :
+4. To check that everything is fine, connect the ESP8266 to the computer  and open :
 - Tools->Get board info
+If you have window ([Board Info](https://s4scoding.com/images/arduino-genuino-uno-board-info-800x400.jpg)) like this,everthing is fine. <br>
-3.You need to download libraries for the program, they can be downloaded in two ways. <br>
+5. You need to download libraries for the program, they can be downloaded in two ways.

-1. Install the libraries in Arduino IDE, for this open: <br>
+   - Install the libraries in Arduino IDE, for this open: <br>
 Sketch -> Include Library -> Manager Library -> (enter name of library) -> install <br>
 Example:<br>
 Sketch -> Include Library -> Manager Library -> ArduinoJson -> install <br>
 All nead library ;<br>
        - ArduinoJson (by Benoit Blanchon)
        - NTPClient (by Fabrice Weinberg)
        - UniversalTelegramBot (by Brian Lough)

-2.Downloads file Libraries.zip
+    - Downloads file Libraries.zip <br>
 Unzip the contents of the zip file and get the Libraries file.<br>
 Move the contents of the Libraries file to the folder ../Arduino/libraries

-Then need to create a new sketch,for this open:<br>
+6. Then need to create a new sketch,for this open:<br>
 File -> New Sketch <br>
-and copy in a new sketch , code from file edfgd. ico<br>
+and copy in a new sketch , code from file [edfgd.ico](https://github.com/Malinka0-0/door-alarm/blob/main/edfgd.ino)<br>

 ## Step 3:Steps to configure telegram
+---
 1. Open the telegram app
 2. Search BotFather.You will see a BotFather with a blue tick.
 3. Start a chat with BotFather by typing /start.
 You can see the response with many command lists.